canonical/opensearch-operator/docs/how-to/upgrade/recover-from-rollback.md

 }
 ```

-Delete the index by replacing `index1` with the name of the index identified in the previous step:
+Delete the problematic index identified in the previous step:

 ```{warning}
 If you do not have a snapshot containing this index, it will not be recoverable.